Saturdays at 10 a.m. & Sundays at 6 p.m.

 Classical music can be an exciting tool.
 The Classics for Kids® lesson plans and teaching resources give teachers practical, effective plans and activities that use classical music to help children learn.
 They are based on National Standards for the Arts and state Academic Content Standards for Music, as well as the Theory of Multiple Intelligences and Orff, Dalcrose, and Kodaly philosophies.

 Classics for Kids is sponsored by The Charles H. Dater Foundation.

-This month, Classics for Kids features Wolfgang Amadeus Mozart.
+This month, Classics for Kids features Gustav Holst.